Click Here to View Latest Updates

 - The Main building would be roughly the height of the Cardington hangers!

-- The chimney stack(s) would be approx twice the height of the brickworks chimneys
+- The chimney stack(s) would be a minimum of 105 meters hight – considerably higher than the remaining Stewartby brickworks chimneys

 - The building would be right against the railway line at the edge of the Country Park – it will be visible from every part of this wonderful amenity used by so many families and their children